college-254/kenyans_applying_to_us_universities/content/college-guide/02-what-will-you-gain-from-us-universities.md

 ## Financial Aid

 This should have come top of the list because it makes it affordable and possible to study in the US.
-It may seem absurd but you could get a financial aid package so good that it would be cheaper to study in the US than at a private university in Kenya.
-Financial Aid comes in form of grants and loans; most international students get grants, meaning you don’t have to pay them back.
+It may seem absurd, but you could get a financial aid package so good that it would be cheaper to study in the US than at a university in Kenya.
+See [Financial Aid Applications]({{< ref "/college-guide/15-financial-aid-applications.md" >}}) for more information.

 ## Independence